-I’m a fan of Chinese largest Hot Pot Restaurant Chain Haidilao.
-Its specialness comes not only from the hot pot broth or dipping sauce, but also from the hot pot dipping ingredients.
-Among them, one of the ingredients that impresses me the most is prawn paste.
-Prawn pastes can be cooked very quickly, has an umami flavor and a crunchy texture.
-So, I and my husband tried making a homemade version of Haidilao prawn paste, and it turned out amazing: with very simple ingredients and making method, the taste is 90% similar.
+I’m a fan of China’s largest hot pot restaurant chain, Haidilao.
+Its uniqueness doesn’t just stem from the hot pot broth or dipping sauce, but also from the hot pot dipping ingredients.
+Among them, one ingredient that impresses me the most is Haidilao prawn paste.
+Prawn paste can be cooked very quickly, has an umami flavor, and a crunchy texture.
+So, my husband and I tried making a homemade Haidilao prawn paste, and it turned out amazing: with very simple ingredients and methods, the taste is 90% similar.

 Equipment

-Usually, I don’t share about the equipment first in a recipe guide, but for Homemade Haidilao Prawn Paste Recipe, it’s quite important.
-To make prawn paste, you should have a blender to grind prawn.
-You can also crush prawns with pestle and mortar, but there are two disadvantages you have to take into account: it takes much more time to crush until the prawn is ground completely, and although you tried your best, the paste is still not too smooth.
-Everything can be resolved with a blender, so do prepare a good one for making homemade prawn paste for hot pot.
+Usually, I don’t start a recipe guide by talking about equipment, but for the Homemade Haidilao Prawn Paste Recipe, it’s quite important.
+To make prawn paste, you should have a blender to grind the prawns.
+You can also crush prawns with a pestle and mortar, but there are two disadvantages you need to consider: it takes much more time to crush the prawns until they are completely ground, and even if you try your best, the paste may not turn out as smooth.
+These issues can be resolved with a blender, so make sure to prepare a good one for making homemade prawn paste for your hot pot.

 Ingredients

-What are required for making Haidilao Prawn Paste?
+What are the required ingredients for making Haidilao Prawn Paste?
 The ingredients are simple as well.
 To make a cup of Prawn Paste, you’ll need:

-- 200g (7 oz) prawn, peeled.
-I used Tiger Prawn imported from Vietnam.
+- 200g (7 oz) prawns, peeled.
+I used Tiger Prawns imported from Vietnam.

-Tapioca starch seems to be the hardest-to-find ingredient in the list if you are not familiar with Asian culinary.
-You can buy it at Asian Food Stores or on Amazon, not only for this dish but many other tasty dishes such as tapioca dumplings (Banh Bot Loc), Fried Rice Flour Cake (Bot Chien), Tapioca Dessert and our common tapioca pearls in milk tea.
+Indeed, tapioca starch can be less common in some grocery stores, especially if you’re not familiar with Asian cuisine.
+You can typically find it at Asian food stores or easily order it online from platforms like Amazon.
+It’s not only useful for this dish but also for many other delicious recipes in Asian cooking, such as tapioca dumplings (Banh Bot Loc), Fried Rice Flour Cake (Bot Chien), Tapioca Dessert and our common tapioca pearls in milk tea.

 Is it possible to substitute cornstarch for tapioca starch?
 My answer is that you shouldn’t replace it with cornstarch in this recipe.
-In another article, I did a comparison between tapioca and corn starch, and one of the biggest differences is the texture.
-Tapioca starch tends to create a clearer, glossier, and chewier texture than corn starch.
-Corn starch, on the other hand, produces am opaque appearance and not a chewy texture, which is good for thickening.
-For this copycat Haidilao Prawn Paste Recipe, we need the feature of tapioca starch, which is the chewiness and clear texture, so we should go with it.
+In another article, I did a comparison between tapioca and cornstarch, and one of the most significant differences is in texture.
+Tapioca starch tends to create a clearer, glossier, and chewier texture compared to cornstarch.
+Cornstarch, on the other hand, results in an opaque appearance and lacks the chewy texture, making it more suitable for thickening purposes.
+In this copycat Haidilao Prawn Paste Recipe, we require the unique attributes of tapioca starch, namely its chewiness and clear texture, so it’s the better choice.

 How to make homemade Haidilao Prawn Paste?

-I made the paste from frozen prawn, so let me share from preparation step for frozen prawn until done.
+I made the paste from frozen prawns, so let me share the preparation steps from frozen prawns until it’s done.

 Step 1.
 Preparation

-- Peel the skin, remove the head and devein the black line on top of it if there is any left.
+- Peel the skin, remove the head, and devein the black line on top of it if it is still present.

-- Put your peeled prawns in the freezer (yes, freezer) in 10 minutes to quickly refrigerate them.
-Set a timer not to forget and make them frozen.
+- Put your peeled prawns in the freezer (yes, the freezer) for 10 minutes to quickly chill them.
+Set a timer to ensure they don’t freeze completely.

 Step 2.
 Blending the prawns

-- Remove the paste from the blender, transfer it to a bowl and cover the surface of the paste by plastic wrap.
-Remember to cover the surface of the paste instead of covering the bowl only.
-Return it to freezer again in 10 minutes to chill it completely after being blended.
+- After blending, remove the paste from the blender and transfer it to a bowl.
+Cover the surface of the paste with plastic wrap, making sure to directly cover the paste itself rather than just covering the bowl.
+Place it back in the freezer for another 10 minutes to chill it completely after blending.

 Step 3.
 Mixing with egg white and tapioca starch

-- Use a fork (or spoon) to quickly mix the shrimp until you get a smooth mixture.
-Keep in mind that you should do every step with very chilled prawns.
+- Use a fork or spoon to quickly mix the shrimp until you achieve a smooth mixture.
+Remember to maintain the chilled temperature throughout the process.

 Step 4.
 Shaping

-At Haidilao, prawn paste is usually shaped into a leave, so I did it.
+At Haidilao, prawn paste is typically shaped into a leaf, so I followed suit and shaped it accordingly.

-- To prevent the paste from sticking, transfer the paste into a fat plate and cover the surface with plastic wrap.
-Use your hands to shape it to a leave.
-Finally, use a chopstick or a stick to shape the veins of the leave.
+- To prevent the paste from sticking, transfer it onto a flat plate and cover the surface with plastic wrap.
+Then, shape it into a leaf-like form.
+Lastly, you can use a chopstick or toothpick to create the veins on the leaf.

 Step 4.
 Dropping into hot pot

-- When you eat homemade Prawn Paste with hotpot, spoon the paste and drop in boiling hotpot broth.
-It will be easily and quickly cooked in only 3 minutes.
-Once cooked, the balls of prawn paste float to the surface of the broth.
-You can dip prawn paste in every type of hot pot broth, vegan or non-vegan, depend on your taste preference.
+- When enjoying homemade Prawn Paste with hotpot, use a spoon to portion out the paste and drop it into the boiling hotpot broth.
+It will cook quickly in just 3 minutes.
+Once cooked, the prawn paste balls will float to the surface of the broth.
+You can dip the prawn paste in any type of hot pot broth, vegan or non-vegan, depending on your taste preferences.

 Storing Homemade Prawn Paste

 Easy, isn’t it?
-Make it and enjoy hot pot right at home!
+Make it and savor your hotpot right in the comfort of your home!

 Homemade Haidilao Prawn Paste